 Identifying the likely culprit helps determine the best method for clearing the clog effectively and preventing future issues.

-1. Boiling Water: The Simplest Solution
+1. Boiling Water: The Simplest DIY Drain Cleaning Hack

-- Grease clogs in kitchen sinks
+Best For: Grease clogs in kitchen sinks and soap scum buildup in bathroom drains.

 How to Do It: